 Epilepsy is a disorder of the brain in which seizures occur repeatedly.
 A seizure is caused by an abnormal electrical discharge in the brain.
 This abnormal "short circuit" can cause a change in behavior without your being aware of what is happening.
 During a seizure you may fall down, stare off into space, or make jerking movements.
 Some people get a warning, called an aura that tells them when a seizure is about to happen.
 You cannot control what's happening while the seizure is occurring.
 If you witness someone having a seizure, see What to Do During a Seizure.

-The most common seizure types are classified as either partial or generalized.
-Partial seizures arise from one part of the brain and include simple, partial, and complex partial seizures.
-Generalized seizures appear to involve the entire brain and include generalized tonic-clonic, absence, myoclonic, tonic, and atonic seizures (see Seizures).
+Seizures are classified as either focal, generalized, or unknown onset.
+Focal onset seizures arise from one part of the brain and include aware or impaired awareness (previously called “partial”).
+Generalized onset seizures involve both sides of the brain and cause impaired awareness or loss of consciousness.
+These include tonic-clonic, absence, myoclonic, tonic, clonic, and atonic seizures (see Seizures).

 What are the symptoms?

-Temporal lobe epilepsy: onset in childhood around 6-10 years; two thirds have complex partial seizures; one third have generalized seizures; auras are very common (>80%); mouth behaviors, motor automatisms, seizures last more than one minute followed by confusion or amnesia.
+Temporal lobe epilepsy: most common type of focal seizure; onset in childhood following a fever with seizures or a brain injury; two thirds have complex focal seizures; one third have generalized seizures; auras are common (deja-vu, nausea, smell); mouth behaviors, lip smacking, finger picking; seizures last more than one minute followed by confusion or amnesia; often drug resistant, surgery may help.

-Frontal lobe epilepsy: sudden onset and short duration seizures; rapid recovery of consciousness; prominent motor automatisms; risk for complex partial status epilepticus, usually sporadic (not inherited); seizures more common during sleep.
+Frontal lobe epilepsy: sudden onset and short duration seizures; rapid recovery of consciousness; twisting, turning, pedaling, or grimacing movements are common; risk for status epilepticus; may occur in clusters; seizures more common during sleep.

 Reflex epilepsy: seizures triggered by the environment; photosensitivity (seizures in response to flashing lights, strobe lights, video games); begins in childhood; associated with absence epilepsy, and may disappear in adulthood.

-Juvenile myoclonic epilepsy: most common (5%) epilepsy; onset in puberty between 8-30 years; myoclonic, absence and generalized tonic clonic seizures; seizures occur on awakening or sleep deprivation; alcohol or menstrual periods may be precipitants.
+Juvenile myoclonic epilepsy: most common generalized epilepsy; onset in puberty between 8-30 years; myoclonic, absence and generalized tonic clonic seizures; seizures occur on awakening or sleep deprivation / stress; alcohol or menstrual periods may be triggers.

-Benign Rolandic epilepsy: represents one third of childhood epilepsy; onset 3-13 years of age and usually outgrow it by age 15; seizures occur during sleep; symptoms include parasthesia in the lips, gums and inner cheeks; simple partial seizures of face or face + hand; drooling, speech arrest and generalized tonic clonic seizures.
+Benign Rolandic epilepsy: one third of childhood epilepsy; onset 3-13 years of age and usually outgrow it by age 15; seizures occur during sleep; symptoms include numbness or tingling in the lips, gums and inner cheeks; simple focal seizures of face or face + hand; drooling, speech arrest and generalized tonic clonic seizures.

 Lennox-Gastaut syndrome: represents 1% epilepsy and difficult to treat; onset in childhood around 1-5 years of age; mixed seizures: absence, tonic seizures causing stiffening, often during sleep; drop attacks, convulsive seizures on wakening; often have developmental problems; frequent seizures with a risk of status epilepticus.